 The intravenous solution is unstable in polyvinyl chloride container.
 DO NOT USE PVC Containers.

-Administer Carmustine for Injection, USP solution from the glass bottles or polypropylene container only.
+Administer Carmustine for Injection solution from the glass bottles or polypropylene container only.
 Ensure the polypropylene containers used are PVC free and DEHP free.

 Patient Counseling Information